CZ-NIC/turris-os-packages/updater/pkglists/files/README.md

   option__.
 * __official__: This differentiates between officially supported and community supported lists.
 If not specified then `false` is used. __Type is boolean__.
+* __experimental__: This marks list to be experimental.
+New lists are commonly marked as experimental and unmarked after some time when they are fully functional, tested and ready for broad use.
+If not specified then `false` is used. __Type is boolean__.
+* __obsolete__: This marks list as ready to be removed in future.
+Software it provides is planned to be removed and list itself dropped.
+Users should migrate away.
+If not specified then `false` is used. __Type is boolean__.
 * __options__: Additional options for pkglist. __This has to be a dictionary__.
   For content of this dictionary see next section about that. __This field is optional__.